Researchers Found Perfect Contraceptives In Traditional Chinese Medicine

 China had the one-child policy [wikipedia.org] between 1979 and 2015.
 This was changed to become a two-child policy.
 Either there hasn't been much sex going on since 1979 or they have had to be creative.

-At least some B's in there (Score:1)
+At least some B's in there (Score:4, Insightful)

 Used after conception for emergency contraception but works by preventing the sperm and egg meeting, that is contradictory.